-As a chamber musician, Parker continues his love of breaking musical boundaries as a founding member of Chicago’s Black Moon Trio, a concert organization that presents innovative programs including collaborations with authors, museums, and environmental agencies, in addition to conventional performing arts venues.
-Parker was also an integral member of the now retired chamber music group, Fifth House Ensemble where he designed and performed in educational partnerships with the incarcerated and underserved youth and audience-interactive video game concerts.
+As a chamber musician, Parker continues his love of breaking musical boundaries as a founding member of Chicago’s Black Moon Trio, a concert organization that presents innovative programs including collaborations with authors, museums, and environmental organizations, in addition to conventional performing arts venues.
+Parker was also an integral member of the now retired chamber music group, Fifth House Ensemble where he designed and performed in concert and educational partnerships with incarcerated and underserved youth and audience-interactive video game concerts, among many others.

-Parker also continues to play frequently with orchestras such as the Chicago Symphony Orchestra, Chicago Philharmonic Orchestra, Racine Symphony Orchestra, among many others.
+Parker also continues to play frequently with orchestras and large ensembles such as the Chicago Symphony Orchestra, Chicago Philharmonic Orchestra, and Millar Brass Ensemble, among many others.
 Awarded a fellowship to the Tanglewood Music Festival in 2014, Parker has studied with members of the Boston Symphony Orchestra and performed under such prolific conductors as Andris Nelsons, Charles Dutoit, Leonard Slatkin, Stephane Denéve, Marcelo Lehninger, and Stephan Asbury.
 Never content with limiting his performance to the classical genre, Parker has also engaged with artists such as Pete Townshend, Eddie Vedder, Billy Idol, “Weird Al” Yankovic, and The Beach Boys.

 Parker is an active educator, currently serving as horn instructor at Highland Park High School in Highland Park, Illinois and New Trier Township High School in Winnetka, Illinois.
 Parker has previously accepted positions of High Brass Instructor for the Ravinia Festival's El Sistema program and Educational Programming Coordinator for Fifth House Ensemble.
 You can find Parker facilitating workshops and performances at Northwestern University, the San Francisco Conservatory of Music, Indiana University, University of Texas - Austin, and Michigan State University, amongst numerous others.
 Parker also has experience as a faculty member at the Fresh Inc Festival and is always interested in new opportunities to teach at any level.